FroeMic/TUM-IN-Protein-Prediction-1/lectures/17-secondary-structure-prediction-2.md

 > 2\) Find longest consecutive run of motifs that **ONLY** occur in one of the 3 states: H \(Helix\), E \(Strand\), O \(Other\)
 > 3\) Check unknown sequence against found motifs

+**Question**: What was the first secondary structure prediction method?

+> Assuming that a **Proline** would break a helix, the occurrences of proline in a sequence was used to predict helices.

+##### 1st Generation Secondary Structure Prediction

+💡 **Idea:** Build a frequency table over all amino acids, how often they occur in the secondary structure states based on the proteins where the structure is known.

+* Important: Bias reduction, to make the set table representative for future.
+Remove all proteins in comparative modeling range.